CartoDB/powertrack/README.md

 Export tweets to a CSV file named after the job title ("test" in this case) and placed in the folder defined in the config file.
 Column `category_terms` on CartoDB will be `["#lakers", "#celtics"]`.

+If the query includes double quotes, they need to be escaped with a backslash `\"`.

 `start` and `end` default to GNIP's Search API 30-day interval.

 ```python